-The Balsam Mountain Inn was opened in 1908 to serve the highest railroad station in the North Carolina mountains.
-Located just off the Blue Ridge Parkway and just south of the Great Smoky Mountains National Park, the historic inn welcomes guests with fifty cheery rooms, rocker-filled porches, a warm library and gracious dining.
+The Balsam Mountain Inn was opened in 1908 to serve the highest railroad station in the east.
+Located in the North Carolina mountains, just off the Blue Ridge Parkway and not far from the Great Smoky Mountains National Park, our historic inn welcomes guests with fifty cheerful rooms, rocker-filled porches, a warm library and gracious dining.
 Come read, rest, ramble and romp in our mountains!